testcraftsman/testpool/docs/source/quickstart.rst

 output shows the current number of available VMs.
 Use **virt-manager** to see the VMs being created.

-From this point, Testpool is cloning VMs for use, the examples folder relies on this configuration to run.
-Refer to the example below to see how to use Testpool.
+From this point, testpool daemon is cloning VMs.
+There are several examples to look through.
+The file examples/rest.py provides documentation and demonstrates how to use Testpool's REST interface.
+Simply refer to the file examples/rest.py.

+Additionally, testpool-client can be installed which provides a python API on top of the REST interface.
+To learn more, http://testpool-client.readthedocs.io/en/latest.